 - As of the summer semester 2019, a proof of German knowledge corresponding at least to level A2 is required when you apply for degree programmes held in German.
 Even if you want to participate in a German language course of the University Preparation Programme (VWU) to improve your German language skills.
 For admission to degree programmes held in German, you have to provide a proof of German language knowledge correspoding to level C1 or C2.

 - Just like any other university in Austria the University of Vienna no longer accepts German language certificates issued by other institutions if students are or were enrolled on the VWU.
 This aims at protecting VWU students, because the MA 35 does not accept ÖSD certificates.
 In individual cases, this has already led to the revocation of residence permits.
 If you decide to enrol on the VWU and need a residence permit renewal, you have to complete the supplementary examination in German.

 I obtained an ÖSD (or another) certificate and was admitted to a degree programme before 21 July 2017 while I was enrolled on the VWU.
 What now?

 In this case, we recommend that you contact the MA 35 and ask for further information.

 Take your time and read this page about the Knowledge of German carefully.
 Furthermore, you can find more information about the VWU in our blogpost „Learning German in a University Preparation Programme“.

-If you have additional questions, please feel free to contact our Student Point via the contact form.
+If you have additional questions, please contact Teaching Affairs and Student Services via this contact form.